cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The sources of the release version (Tag "CrypTool_1_4_31") and the current developer sources are available directly from the subversion repository.
-  Everybody has read access without a password to this repository via: svn checkout http://www.cryptool.com/svn/CrypTool/trunk --username anonymous
+  Everybody has read access without a password to this repository via: svn checkout https://www.cryptool.org/svn/CrypTool/trunk/ --username anonymous

+- Snapshot about the number of files and the number of lines of code

-- To get an impression of the size of the CT1 project here is a statistics created in July 2012 using the files of version 1.4.31 beta 05.
+  To get an impression of the size of the CT1 project here is a statistics created in July 2012 using the files of version 1.4.31 beta 05. (xxx)

     FILE SUMMARY (number of files according to file extension)
     ------------